 Funding Guidelines & Restrictions

 Currently, geographic areas for funding are limited to the United States and Israel.
 US organizations outside of Florida must have a national impact to be considered.
 Proposals for grants in Israel will be accepted by invitation only.
 To be considered for an invitation, please email a one page summary of the project/organization to email@example.com no later than one month before LOIs are being accepted.
 No phone calls, please.

-JWF only allocates multi-year grants, with the second or third years contingent upon grantee partners’ attainment of pre-determined benchmarks.
+JWF only allocates multi-year grants, with the second year of funding contingent upon grantees’ attainment of pre-determined benchmarks.

-JWF will approve grants that are consistent with its mission, vision and goals and based in the Jewish values of tzedakah (righteous giving), tikkun olam (repairing the world) and gemilut chassadim.
+JWF will approve grants that are consistent with its mission, vision, and goals and are based in the Jewish values of tzedakah (righteous giving), tikkun olam (repairing the world) and gemilut chassadim (acts of loving kindness).

 All proposals will be considered through the prism of a “gender lens.”
-Using a gender lens means understanding the unique challenges women and girls face pursuing equality and the ways in which systems, institutions and policies must change to advance women’s equality.
+Using a gender lens means understanding the unique challenges women and girls face pursuing equality and the ways in which systems, institutions, and policies must change to advance women’s equality.
 A project or program that includes or specifically targets women and girls is not necessarily designed using a gender lens.

 JWF will focus on the following issue areas with emphasis on innovation, social entrepreneurship, and gender equality: